TobikoData/sqlmesh/docs/integrations/airflow.md

 The SQLMesh Snowflake Operator is similar to the [SnowflakeOperator](https://airflow.apache.org/docs/apache-airflow-providers-snowflake/stable/operators/snowflake.html), and relies on the same [SnowflakeHook](https://airflow.apache.org/docs/apache-airflow-providers-snowflake/stable/_api/airflow/providers/snowflake/hooks/snowflake/index.html) implementation.

-To enable support for this operator, the Airflow Snowflake provider package should be installed on the target Airflow cluster along with the Snowflake connector with pandas extra:
+To enable support for this operator, the Airflow Snowflake provider package should be installed on the target Airflow cluster along with SQLMesh with the Snowflake extra:
 ```
 pip install "apache-airflow-providers-snowflake[common.sql]"
-pip install "snowflake-connector-python[pandas]"
+pip install "sqlmesh[snowflake]"
 ```

 The operator requires an [Airflow connection](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) to determine the target Snowflake account.
 Please see [Snowflake connection](https://airflow.apache.org/docs/apache-airflow-providers-snowflake/stable/connections/snowflake.html) for more details.